Regular Dental Checkups in Savannah, GA

 - Then your dental hygienist will perform a teeth cleaning, polish, floss, and fluoride.

 - If any areas of concern are found, we consult with your insurance company to provide an estimate of costs.
-If you do not have dental insurance at the time, you can use our third-party payment provider CareCredit to pay for the care you need.
+If you do not have dental insurance at the time, you can use our third-party payment provider, CareCredit, to pay for the care you need.

 - Schedule any needed treatment or simply your next 6-month cleaning appointment.